abnatal/railsblog/README.md

 - I haven't configured Mailer in production, so there is no confirmation for user sign up or password recovering at this time;

 ## Problems faced

 - After adding bootstrap support, the actiontext.css used by rich_text stopped working.
 I needed to link the CSS directly on "application.html.erb" (stylesheet_link_tag) to get it working (https://github.com/rails/rails/issues/43441)

 - When building the Docker image, I got the error "rails assets:precompile - ArgumentError: Missing 'secret_key_base' for 'production' environment".
 I had to set the variable in the "production.rb" to bypass this (https://github.com/rails/rails/issues/32947)

+- The integration of Devise 4.8 and Rails 7 has presented some problems, like flash messages not being shown and invalid URL methods.
+They were fixed based on the issues https://github.com/heartcombo/devise/issues/5439 and https://github.com/heartcombo/devise/issues/5446

 # TODO List
 - [ ] Research the best practices for deployment in production.
-For this project, I've used the rails server in a Docker image behind an Apache running as a reverse proxy;
+For this project, I've used the rails server in a Docker container behind an Apache server running as a reverse proxy;
 - [ ] Implement Pagination for Posts / Comments;
 - [ ] Configure Mailer and make Devise signup process confirmable and recoverable;
+- [ ] Custom validation messages (perhaps using the custom_error_message gem)
-- [ ] Work on the UI to make it look prettier;
+- [ ] Work on the UI to make it look prettier.